 Go to Settings > Network & Internet > scroll down in the right-pane and click on Network Troubleshooter.

-A Winsock reset uninstalls unidentified or harmful network connections from your computer (if any) and restores the computer to default settings.
+A Winsock reset uninstalls unidentified or harmful network connections on your computer (if any) and restores the computer to default settings.

-Type CMD in the Search bar > right-click on Command Prompt and click on Run as Administrator option.
-Type netsh winsock reset in the Command Prompt window and press the Enter key.
+Open Command Prompt As Admin > Type netsh winsock reset in the Command Prompt window and press the Enter key.

 Close the Command Prompt window and Restart your computer.